rackerlabs/technical-blog/_posts/2014-09-10-running-coreos-and-kubernetes.markdown

 **Networking**

-Once each machine has booted & connected their etcd service to the private discovery node (and fleet/fleetctl is ready to make use of this connection), a network architecture must be established to allow the containers that the Kuberentes nodes operate to communicate with one-another on their own subnet.
+Once each machine has booted & connected their etcd service to the private discovery node (and fleet/fleetctl is ready to make use of this connection), a network architecture must be established to allow the containers that the Kubernetes nodes operate to communicate with one-another on their own subnet.

 In order to understand the proposed networking architecture described below, we must first understand at a high-level how networking works with regards to Docker: